ChangLab/ATACPrimerTool/README.md

 ./cmd.sh
 ```

-## Designing normalization controls

-APT can also design additional normalization controls for ATAC-qPCR based on a specific cell type of interest or for ATAC-qPCR in species
-for which normalization controls have not been designed.
-See the documentation at [How to Design Normalization Controls](How_to_design_normalization_controls.md)

 ## Package dependencies

 This pipeline requires the following packages: R, samtools and bedtools (>= version 2.19.0).
 These packages must be either